llambiel/letsecureme/post.md

 ```

-Let's review some important config items:
+Let's review some important config items that we've just added:

 ```
 listen 443 ssl http2;
 ```

-With this directive, we ask Nginx to listen over ssl and also support the connection over the new [http2](https://en.wikipedia.org/wiki/HTTP/2) standard if the client browser support / request it.
+With this directive, we tell Nginx to listen over SSL and also support the connection over the new [HTTP2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
+Please also note that HTTP2 is SSL only

 ```
 ssl_protocols TLSv1 TLSv1.1 TLSv1.2;
 ```

-We disable old and weak SSLv2 & V3 and only allow TLS ones
+We disable old and weak SSLv2 & V3 protocols and allow only the TLS ones.

 ```
  ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
  ssl_prefer_server_ciphers On;
 ```

 This is the cipher list we support.
-This list is in our opinion one of the most well balanced between security and support by old web browsers.
+This list is in our opinion one of the most well balanced between security and support by older web browsers.
 We also ask Nginx to prefer our ciphers over the ones requested by the client.

 ```